 insightsoftware were initially working with a small marketing team, but they knew they needed to grow the team with the appropriate skillsets to achieve growth targets

-Shiv and How To SaaS helped insightsoftware develop an appropriate and effective structure for the team.
+How To SaaS helped insightsoftware develop an appropriate and effective structure for the team.
 Plus, to assist with choosing the right team members, Lacey asked Shiv to play a role in the interview process.
 “When I found a good candidate, I validated that with Shiv," Lacey says.
 "I had him talk to people and say if this would work out or not and if he or she has the skill set that we need to create the scalable engine.”

 This hiring process paid off.
 “Honestly, it ended up being one of the best marketing teams - if not the best marketing team - I've ever worked with,” Lacey says.
 “It was a high-functioning team with really strong individuals, and Shiv played a big part in that by vetting those people.”

 Rather than causing a fundamental shift in insightsoftware's marketing approach, Lacey feels that the engagement benefitted the marketing organization by validating the strategy they were pursuing.
 “It definitely strengthened it and strengthened the strategic vision," she says.

 Lacey explains that the engagement also opened her team's eyes to the need to balance short-term and long-term priorities and targets — particularly in the private equity environment.
 Aligning with the board on appropriate expectations "was one of the biggest growth areas for me personally," she says.
 The input of How To SaaS showed Lacey and her team the importance of setting expectations with the board about the long-term nature of some activities.
 It helped them show early indicators that, although they could validate certain opportunities in the short-term, it might take four to six months before they saw the fruits of their labor.